Dmumladz3/Epam-course-module1/modules/Multithreading and Concurrency/Homework.md

-This document contains homework tasks for module `Multithreading: Classic Model and Concurrency`.
+This document contains homework tasks for module `Multithreading and Concurrency`.